scogliani/ArtificialIntelligenceLabs/lab1/README.md

 throught the labyrinth.
 Don't forget to detect already visited coordinates to avoid infinite loop.

-## Exercice 3 - Breadth-first search
+## Exercise 3 - Breadth-first search
 Write a function `find_path_bg` that implements a breadth-first search using a queue.
 You will only need to change a few lines of the previous algorithm for this.